Christof/vim_tips/vim_tips.md

 representing the tab.
 An alternative is the Virtual Replace mode which handles the tab character like some space characters and is triggerde with `gR`.

+## Visual mode

+Visual mode can be used to select text visually like in other editors when selecting text with the mouse.
+It is triggerd with `v` followed by movement commands.

+### Select mode

+Select mode differs from Visual mode in that the selected text can be replaced by starting to type.
+Switching between Visual and Select modes can be achieved with `<C-g>`.